Economy of North Korea: Economic planning

-The inability of the planners to continuously formulate and institute economic plans reveals as much about the inefficacy of planning itself as the extent of the economic difficulties and administrative disruptions facing the country.
-For example, targets for successive plans have to be based on the accomplishments of preceding plans.
-If these targets are underfulfilled, all targets of the next plan—initially based on satisfaction of the plan—have to be reformulated and adjusted.
-Aside from underfulfillment of the targets, widespread disruptions and imbalances among various sectors of the economy further complicate plan formulation.

 The basic thrust of the Second Seven-Year Plan (1978–1984) was to achieve the three-pronged goals of self-reliance, modernization, and "scientification".
 Although the emphasis on self-reliance was not new, it had not previously been the explicit focus of an economic plan.
 This new emphasis might have been a reaction to mounting foreign debt originating from large-scale imports of Western machinery and equipment in the mid-1970s.
 Through modernization North Korea hoped to increase mechanization and automation in all sectors of the economy.
 "Scientification" means the adoption of up-to-date production and management techniques.
 The specific objectives of the economic plan were to strengthen the fuel, energy, and resource bases of industry through priority development of the energy and extractive industries; to modernize industry; to substitute domestic resources for certain imported raw materials; to expand freight-carrying capacity in railroad, road, and marine transportation systems; to centralize and containerize the transportation system; and to accelerate a technical revolution in agriculture.

 In order to meet the manpower and technology requirements of an expanding economy, the education sector also was targeted for improvements.
 The quality of the comprehensive eleven-year compulsory education system was to be enhanced to train more technicians and specialists, and to expand the training of specialists, particularly in the fields of fuel, mechanical, electronic, and automation engineering.

 Successful fulfillment of the so-called nature-remaking projects also was part of the Second Seven-Year Plan.
-These projects referred to the five-point program for nature transformation unveiled by Kim Il-sung in 1976: completing the irrigation of non-paddy fields; reclaiming 1,000 square kilometres of new land; building 1,500 to 2,000 km^{2} of terraced fields; carrying out afforestation and water conservation work; and reclaiming tidal land.
+These projects referred to the five-point program for nature transformation unveiled by Kim Il Sung in 1976: completing the irrigation of non-paddy fields; reclaiming 1,000 square kilometres of new land; building 1,500 to 2,000 km^{2} of terraced fields; carrying out afforestation and water conservation work; and reclaiming tidal land.